Excel 2013 For Dummies

-At first glance, you might have trouble making sense of the many menus, tabs, columns, and rows of the Excel 2010 user interface.
-However, this Cheat Sheet will help you navigate your way by showing you keystrokes for moving the cell cursor to a new cell, simple rules of data-entry etiquette, common causes of some formula error values, and a quick list of the best Excel 2010 features.
+At first glance, you might have trouble making sense of the many menus, tabs, columns, and rows of the Excel 2013 user interface.
+However, this Cheat Sheet will help you navigate your way by showing you keystrokes for moving the cell cursor to a new cell, simple rules of data-entry etiquette, and common causes of some formula error values.

 The following table summarizes these keystrokes, including how far each one moves the cell pointer from its starting position.